 To make a dent in labor costs without understaffing facilities, healthcare organizations have found new ways to effectively recruit, engage and, more importantly, retain talent.
 Meeting the needs of their workforce leads to happier, more engaged healthcare professionals, which translates to improved clinical outcomes and overall higher quality of care.

-Here are 5 ways to optimize the talent you have and, in turn, reduce overall labor costs:
+5 ways to optimize talent and reduce overall labor costs: